evolvingstuff/vdw2/content/posts/central-europe-like-most-of-the-world-has-low-vitamin-d-levels-under-30ng.md

 * [90 percent of Swiss men have less than 30 ng of vitamin D in the winter – Nov 2012](/posts/90-percent-of-swiss-men-have-less-than-30-ng-of-vitamin-d-in-the-winter)

-* <a href="/posts/overview-deficiency-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Deficiency of vitamin D">Overview Deficiency of vitamin D</a> which has the following
+* [Overview Deficiency of vitamin D](/posts/overview-deficiency-of-vitamin-d) which has the following

 <img src="/attachments/d3.mock.jpg" alt="image">